 Middlesbrough is less than five miles from the coastline, the nearest being Redcar which has been used as the setting for a major film when it was transformed into a very impressive replication of Dunkirk.
 As well as the many unique and impressive beaches within easy reach of the town, some of the top attractions include Roseberry Topping from which the views are quite spectacular, the historic Ormesby Hall and Captain Cook’s birthplace museum.

-The latest government data suggests that the price of an average property in Middlesbrough will cost you less than £150,00, despite prices having increased recently.
+The latest data suggests that the price of an average property in Middlesbrough can cost you less than £150,00, despite prices having increased recently.
 Middlesbrough certainly has much to be proud of.
-As well as substantially low property prices, close proximity to the North Yorkshire Moors and a range of stunning coastlines, you will also find the locals to be extremely friendly and genuine.
+As well as substantially low property prices, close proximity to the North Yorkshire Moors and a range of stunning coastlines, you will also find the locals to be extremely friendly and welcoming.

 Check out our full and comprehensive list of upcoming events.